Krea University: Admissions and Tuition

 In the School of Interwoven Arts and Sciences, the class of 2024 consisted of 260 students coming from 21 states in India and 5 countries around the world.
 Admissions are made based on an online application and aptitude test.
 Shortlisted students then go through personal interviews and Krea Immersive Case Analysis.
 The School follows a need-blind policy for admissions and meets the demonstrated need of all students.
-The tuition for students at SIAS in 2024 is ₹815,000 ($9,700) per year.
-Room & board and other fees are ₹200,000 ($2,380) per year.
+The tuition for students at SIAS in 2026 is ₹875,000 per year.
+Room & board and other fees are ₹225,000 per year.

-The flagship program at IFMR Graduate School of Business, MBA consisted of 250 for the cohort of 2024.
-The tuition for students of the MBA program is ₹1,456,000 ($17,000).
+The flagship program at IFMR Graduate School of Business, MBA consisted of 264 for the cohort of 2025.
+The tuition for students of the MBA program is ₹1,500,000.
 The program provides various need-based and merit-based scholarships for students along with named and endowed scholarships.

 Reputation and Partnerships

 The IFMR Graduate School of Business has ranked in the top 100 of NIRF Management rankings since its inception.
 Krea University received recognition as one of the institutions leading the wave of liberal arts education in India from Forbes.

 Krea University has partnered with universities and academic institutions around the world.
-The partner universities include Northeastern University, University of Chicago, Case Western Reserve University, University of Bristol, Sussex University and Sciences Po.
+The partner universities include Northeastern University, University of Chicago, Case Western Reserve University, University of Bristol, Sussex University, Sciences Po and Macquarie University.
 Krea has partnered with the Dalai Lama Centre For Ethics and Transformative Values to introduce ethics as part of its undergraduate program's curriculum.

 Corporate partnerships include WayCool Foods, which has partnered with IFMR GSB at Krea University to form the LEAP program and Kauvery Hospital to operate and maintain a health centre and pharmacy at the campus in Sri City.